microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Notes:

 -  `channelData.streamType` field is `final`
--  `text` field contains the complete message
+-  `text` field should contains the complete message
 -  `type` field must be `message`
 -  After the session has concluded, future activities in the session will be ignored
 -  This must not be the first activity in the session

 ### Scenario 2: With informative message

-To send an [informative message](#informative-message) to indicate the LLM is preparing the answer, send the following activity.
+To send an [informative message](#informative-message), send the following activity.

 ```json
 {